Sudhee-bsp/SuperHero-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with `create-next-app`.

+- Install the project dependencies using `npm install`
+- Get your MongoDB_URL and insert it in `.env` file as shown in `.env.example`

-First, run the development server:
+- Then, Run the development server:

 ```bash
 npm run dev